 Part of this is keeping your voice and tone consistent in every caption, as well as making sure your blog name, domain name, and social media usernames all match.
 But beyond that, your visual branding should match your blog aesthetic.
 Use the same logo or headshot for your profile picture, and use complementary photography styles.

-When creating graphics for your feed, make sure to use Spark’s Brandify feature to customize stunning templates with your brand style in just a tap.
+When creating graphics for your feed, make sure to use Adobe Spark’s Brandify feature to customize stunning templates with your brand style in just a tap.
 Try it out now with a template of your choice by tapping the image below!

 Promote Yourself, Not Just Your Blog Posts